 - Improve maintenance and support

 A: When the new system goes live, you will still file your unemployment taxes electronically.
+There is a simple process to upload quarterly wage files as well as wage amendments.
+See the “Instructions for Employers” or “Instructions for Third Party Agents” on this site for technical details on wage file formats as well as instructions for testing prior to go-live.
 We will be providing on-line videos and information well before the go-live date so you can make sure you are ready to use the new system as easily as possible.

 A: Continue to check in at this website.
 Beginning in June 2017, you will be able to register to receive updates by email.
 This will be the best and easiest way to make sure you have the most current information.